27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Don Agave is a mezcal house that produces several mezcal brands of multiple agave plants.

-They produce the mezcal the artisanal way and they are located around 30 minutes away from Oaxaca city.
+They produce the mezcal the artisanal way, and they are located around 30 minutes away from Oaxaca City.

-Don Agave offers a mezcal tour to learn about its making from the beginning and they have you participate in a tasting right after.
 The one I experienced (several times) included as many as 8 to 10 different types and 5 or 6 mezcal cream flavors.
 They are fun!

 You can also have lunch there.
 They have a very good Oaxacan food restaurant.

-29. Arts and crafts workshops visits and demonstrations
+29. Arts and Crafts Workshops, Visits and Demonstrations

 3 of the most sought workshops are:

-• The Alebrijes of San Martin Tilcajete village.
+- The Alebrijes of San Martin Tilcajete village.

-• The Barro Negro of San Bartolo Coyotepec
+- The Barro Negro of San Bartolo Coyotepec

-• The wool and cotton carpets of Teotitlán del Valle
+- The wool and cotton carpets of Teotitlán del Valle

 All the 3 villages are a short driving distance from the city center.

-Where to stay in Oaxaca
+Where to Stay in Oaxaca City Mexico

 Read more on where to stay in Oaxaca City, Mexico, or check directly on the map below.